Visitor attraction status gained for town's museum and library

 Months before the assessment, Llanidloes Museum undertook a huge change when the library was integrated into the town hall - sharing the space alongside the museum's collection in a new, sustainable delivery model in partnership with Llanidloes Town Council.

 Library and museum visitors alike see the best of both worlds, learning about local heritage at the same time as choosing their books, coming to children's story times, using the computers and wi-fi and accessing some council services.

 Eva Bredsdorff, the council's Senior Museum Curator, said: "Like many other councils in Britain, we have had to look at new and innovative ways of retaining services.

-"In Llanidloes, both the town's library and museum were under threat but a good working relationship between the county council and Llanidloes Town Council ensures the future of both services by moving the library into the existing museum in the town hall and incorporate the museum's displays with the bookcases, creating an exciting and truly integrated venue."
+"In Llanidloes, both the town's library and museum were under threat.
+But a good working relationship between the county council and Llanidloes Town Council ensures the future of both services by moving the library into the existing museum in the town hall.
+This will incorporate the museum's displays with the bookcases, creating an exciting and truly integrated venue."

 The museum reached 67% on its visitor attraction with achievable recommendations to follow up with when the museum is next assessed.

 The assessment also highlighted the customer service provided by the library staff.
 Both Sandra Jones and Melanie Taylor helped score 80% for their guidance, appearance, knowledge, efficiency and customer care during the assessment.

 The assessment also highlighted the effective way the museum presents its collection, saying "This small, but interesting museum tells the story of Llanidloes and its interesting history in an effective way".
 The assessment added "The museum now shares its floor space with the town's library, with the two complimenting each other quite well".

 Cllr Rachel Powell, Cabinet Member responsible for Culture, said: "I want to congratulate Eva for gaining this recognition which is richly deserved.